bbwieland/fRisbee/README.md

     ##            Name   Team Initial GameScore Difference Increased
     ## 1      Virginia winner 1593.82   1894.90   301.0796      TRUE
     ## 2 Virginia Tech  loser 1398.74   1097.66  -301.0796     FALSE

+All data in this vignette as of May 7, 2022.